 The PEAKS mathematics assessment has two parts for all grade levels.
 Students in grades 3 through 5 do not use a calculator.
 Students in grades 6 through 8 may use a calculator in the second part of the assessment only.
 Students in grade 9 may use a calculator throughout the assessment.

 Science

-The Alaska Science Assessment is administered to students in grades 4, 8, and 10.
-Each science assessment has one part.
+The PEAKS science assessment has three parts and is administered to students in grades 5, 8, and 10.
+Students taking the PEAKS science assessment may use a calculator throughout the assessment.

 SECTION 3: Participation Requirements for State Testing